"The real world is risky territory for people with generosity of spirit. Beware."

 Hunter S. Thompson

-From not too distant past
+Daily journalism from the not too distant past

 On the griddle: Learn more on menu above about my books and my work as a DC correspondent.
 Beneath are some pieces and snippets of recent vintage...

 "When life itself seems lunatic, who knows where madness lies?
 Perhaps to be too practical is madness."

 "To think that I have to lay hand on the sword, even against rascally churls of the baser kind with their hatchets, is a foolish thought."